 In the Hebrew Bible, King Saul was the first person to unite the twelve tribes of Israel into a single kingdom around 1000 BC.
 The historical evidence tells a different story.
-The is no historical evidence that King Saul existed.
-Around 1000 BC some of the northern Jewish tribes had organized into Samaria and some southern tribes into Judah, but archaeological or historical evidence of a united Israel is absent.
+The is no historical evidence that King Saul ever existed.
+Around 1000 BC some of the northern Jewish tribes had organized into Samaria (which is also referred to as the Kingdom of Israel), and some southern tribes into the Kingdom of Judah, but archaeological or historical evidence of a united Israel is absent.

-After King Saul, King David ruled the Jewish people according to the Hebrew Bible.
+According to the Hebrew Bible, after King Saul, King David ruled the Jewish people.
 Some evidence of a house of David existed so a King David may be a real figure, but no evidence exists to support the story of David fighting Goliath or David ruling over a united Samaria and Judah.
 Jerusalem was a major city during the time of David according to the biblical text, but this doesn’t coincide with archaeological evidence.
 The Hebrew Bible has the kingdom of David extending from the borders of Egypt into Babylon.
-None of the scholars writing about ancient Israel support the this version of the size of King David’s kingdom.
+None of the scholars writing about ancient Israel support the Biblical version of the size of Jewish kingdom.

 David’s son Solomon built the first holy Temple in Jerusalem and Solomon is definitely a historical person.
 The Hebrew Bible’s descriptions of the wealth of Solomon are universally described as being grossly exaggerated.
 The legend of Solomon being visited by the Queen of Sheba is not supported by any source other than the biblical writings.

 The true history of the Jews prior to the Babylonian exile is hotly debated.
 The story of a large united Jewish kingdom has been proven to be false.
-Jewish tribes in what is present day southern Israel were loosely united into the kingdom of Judah.
-The northern part of modern Israel and southern Syria were referred to as the Kingdom of Israel.
+Jewish tribes in what is present day southern Israel were loosely united into the Kingdom of Judah.
+The northern part of modern Israel and southern Syria were referred to as Samaria or the Kingdom of Israel.
 In 711 Sargon II of Assyria (modern-day Syria) conquered the Kingdom of Israel and renamed the province Samerina.
 Samerina was ruled by Assyrians.
-The southern kingdom Judah became a vassal state of the Assyrian empire ruled by native Jews, but under the control of the Assyrians.
+The southern kingdom Judah which included Jerusalem became a vassal state of the Assyrian empire ruled by native Jews, but under the control of the Assyrians.